eazyliving/fyyd-api/README.md

 Version 0.1 of that API found it's way to a small group of developers, leading into the development of [Skoon](https://skoon.stefantrauth.de), an iOS-App to curate podcast's episodes directly from some podcatchers and the integration of fyyd into [podcat](http://www.podc.at/), a lovely designed podcatcher that pleasantly differs from most machine like user interfaces.

 Version 0.1 had its problems and was a rush job.
-Thanks to Jeanette and Stefan here and now you see the documentation for version 0.2, that at the moment has no additional features, but recieved a rewrite to be more logical and safe.
+Thanks to Jeanette and Stefan here and now you see the documentation for version 0.2.

 Thanks to all who helped, will help and contribute to this small project.